Solordi Unveils Groundbreaking Unreal Engine 5 Game On Solana Blockchain

-(MENAFN- GlobeNewsWire - Nasdaq) Set on the planet Solordia, "The Saga Begins" is a thrilling battle between the native Solordians and invading aliens.

-Chicago, IL, Aug.
-21, 2024 (GLOBE NEWSWIRE) -- Solordi is proud to announce the launch of the first-ever Unreal Engine 5 game on the Solana blockchain, marking a significant milestone in the gaming and crypto industries.
+(MENAFN- Zex PR Wire) Chicago, IL, USA, 21st August 2024, ZEX PR WIRE , Solordi is proud to announce the launch of the first-ever Unreal Engine 5 game on the Solana blockchain, marking a significant milestone in the gaming and crypto industries.
 This revolutionary development, accessible via their website , exemplifies the high quality and innovation of Solordi's development team, which has also created a Software Development Kit (SDK) for Solana Labs to enable other gaming franchises to integrate seamlessly on Solana.

 See the full trailer on Solordi's Official YouTube: SOLORDIA – The Saga Begins Available For Download on PC